Ashle3/PythonDataStructures/2-linked_lists.md

 ### Inserting at the Head

-Let's start by defining an insert_head function in our LinedList class.
+Let's start by defining an insert_head function in our LinkedList class.
 We will want to pass in a value as a parameter that will be used to create our node:

 ```python
 def insert_head(self, value):